 Tax Evasion Lawyers in Salem

-In Salem, tax evasion can result in anything from a comparatively small fine, and a court order to pay any back taxes as well as interest, all the way up to financial penalties in the hundreds of thousands of dollars, as well as jail time.
+In Salem, the punishments for tax evasion can range from a court order to pay back taxes, plus a small fine, and range all the way up to fines in the tens (or hundreds) of thousands of dollars, and imprisonment.

-A Salem, Illinois Tax Evasion Lawyer Can Help
+A Salem, Massachusetts Tax Evasion Lawyer Can Help